 Thanks to its arid, inhospitable climate and lunar-like landscapes, Namibia feels a world apart from any other African safari destination.
 The country is famous for its truly epic scenery first and foremost, but you’ll find wildlife in abundance too: vast populations of cheetah and black rhino roaming the salt pans; flamingos huddled around the watering holes of Etosha National Park; huge crocodiles patrolling the rivers; desert-adapted elephant and giraffe living in the russet-orange dunes, and seals frolicking in the frothy Atlantic that laps the shipwrecks along the wind-lashed Skeleton Coast.

 There’s only one real way to take in a country of such epic proportions, and that’s on a private flying safari.
-Flit between Namibia’s private game reserves and standout off-grid lodges such as &Beyond Sossusvlei Desert Lodge, perfectly positioned for dune-climbing at dawn, or Mowani Mountain Camp, which blends seamlessly into the ancient granite rocks, a short drive from the centuries-old cave paintings at Twyfelfonetein.
+Flit between Namibia’s private game reserves and standout off-grid lodges such as &Beyond Sossusvlei Desert Lodge, perfectly positioned for dune-climbing at dawn, or Mowani Mountain Camp, which blends seamlessly into the ancient granite rocks, a short drive from the centuries-old cave paintings at Twyfelfontein.
 For a real cultural hit, head to Serra Cafema Camp – tucked away in the far northern reaches of the country in an area inhabited by the semi-nomadic Himba tribe, it’s one of the most remote camps in the whole of southern Africa, and best of all, a place very few tourists visit.
 READ MORE >